Eastern Long Island Hospital: Serving the North Fork and Shelter Island Communities Since 1905

-Eastern Long Island Hospital proudly celebrated its 100th Anniversary in 2005.
+Eastern Long Island Hospital (ELIH) proudly celebrates 114 years of caring.
 ELIH, the first voluntary Hospital in Suffolk County, has a rich and progressive history.

 In the 80’s, ultrasound imaging equipment was acquired, and an 18-bed mental health unit was added.
 At the close of the decade, a 20-bed inpatient alcohol rehab unit opened.